-Noticeable hair loss can be deeply distressing.
+Noticeable hair loss in women can be deeply distressing.
 Here are some medical treatments that may help.

 About one-third of women experience hair loss (alopecia) at some time in their lives; among postmenopausal women, as many as two-thirds suffer hair thinning or bald spots.
-Hair loss often has a greater impact on women than on men, because it's less socially acceptable for them.
+Hair loss in women often has a greater impact than hair loss does on men w, because it's less socially acceptable for them.
 Alopecia can severely affect a woman's emotional well-being and quality of life.

-The main type of hair loss in both sexes — and the subject of this article — is androgenetic alopecia, or female (or male) pattern hair loss.
+The main type of hair loss in women is the same as it is men.
+It's called androgenetic alopecia, or female (or male) pattern hair loss.
 In men, hair loss usually begins above the temples, and the receding hairline eventually forms a characteristic "M" shape; hair at the top of the head also thins, often progressing to baldness.
 In women, androgenetic alopecia begins with gradual thinning at the part line, followed by increasing diffuse hair loss radiating from the top of the head.
 A woman's hairline rarely recedes, and women rarely become bald.

-There are many potential causes of hair loss, including medical conditions, medications, and physical or emotional stress.
+There are many potential causes of hair loss in women , including medical conditions, medications, and physical or emotional stress.
 If you notice unusual hair loss of any kind, it's important to see your primary care provider or a dermatologist, to determine the cause and appropriate treatment.
 You may also want to ask your clinician for a referral to a therapist or support group to address emotional difficulties.
-Hair loss can be frustrating, but recent years have seen an increase in resources for coping with the problem.
+Hair loss in women can be frustrating, but recent years have seen an increase in resources for coping with the problem.

 Patterns of female hair loss